79jke/79jke.github.io/_posts/2019-5-5-BitSniff.md

 2. Using the earliest timestamp and the length of the target, the actual block times during that window are fetched.
 Note that this information is public by design.
 3. Block times are transformed into expected activity time series by adding bell-like shapes after block times, sized according to typical propagation delay.

 We now have two time series, the target and the expected.
-The questions are:
- - How similar they are?
- - How confident we are that this level of similarity is not accidental?
+How similar they are?
+How confident we are that this level of similarity is not accidental?

 4. To answer the first question, we calculate the correlation of the target and the expected.
 The problem is, the correlation is not a sufficient metric by itself, as what correlation we should consider meaningful depends on the shape of the traffic - e.g. 40% may be very significant for some shape of the traffic, and really low for others.
-5. To address that issue, we generate a lot of fake expected time series that have, on average, the same number of blocks as actual one, and calculate the traffic correlation to every one of them.
+5. We address that issue by generating a lot of fake expected time series that have, on average, the same number of blocks as actual one, and calculate the traffic correlation to every one of them.
 Those fakes are very similar to the expected activity, except for one thing - the block times are selected randomly, regardless of the real block times.
 If the target traffic is as similar to these as it is to real block times, this similarity is meaningless.
 6. We calculate the z-score of the actual correlation compared to the fake ones - a measure of how far the actual correlation is from the fakes average, compared to how scattered the fakes tend to be.
 Intuitively, we now know not only how similar our traffic is to the expected Bitcoin activity - we also know how unlikely such similarity was to occur by chance.
 7. Most people probably feel more comfortable with percentages than with z-scores, so we finish the process with approximating the corresponding percentage confidence level using the Z table.